UJDuran/milestoneOne_T6/Specification.md

 **Use Case Name:** check answers

 ##### Actors:
- users
+ Users

 ##### Preconditions:
- if answer is correct
+ If answer is correct

 ##### Triggers:
- flashcard to change their position automatically
+ Flashcard to change their position automatically

 ##### Primary Sequence:
-1. get answer from user
+1. Get answer from user
-2. check answer
+2. Check answer
-3. if answer is corrected -> trigger flashcard to change
+3. If answer is corrected -> trigger flashcard to change
-4. else -> no change
+4. Else -> no change

 **Primary Postconditions**: answer must be filled

 ##### Alternate Trigger:
- prompt user to answer the questions
+ Prompt user to answer the questions

 ##### Alternative Sequences:
-1. if answer is blank -> prompt a message
+1. If answer is blank -> prompt a message
-2. else -> trigger to check answer
+2. Else -> trigger to check answer

 ##### Alternate Postconditions:
- save log
+ Save log